 Jamie Kern Lima's story sounds like a dream.

-After working as waitress at Denny's, as contestant on "Big Brother," and as a local news reporter in Washington and Oregon, the former beauty pageant winner, Kern Lima launched her own business at 31.
+After working as a waitress at Denny's, as a contestant on "Big Brother," and as a local news reporter in Washington and Oregon, the former beauty pageant winner, Kern Lima launched her own business at 31.
 Within eight years, Kern Lima sold that company, IT Cosmetics, to L'Oreal for $1.2 billion in cash.
 It made Kern Lima a very rich woman — according to Forbes, she pocketed roughly $410 million from the deal, and is worth roughly $460 million today.
 Kern Lima also stayed on with IT for three years, making her the first female CEO at L'Oreal.

 But behind the scenes, Kern Lima had to overcome years of rejection while pitching her products, as well as self-doubt.
 She worked 100-hour weeks and at one point was down to her last $1,000.
 She says she drove herself to the point of exhaustion.

 "I lived completely burnt out for almost a decade," Kern Lima tells CNBC Make It.

 Today, however, Kern Lima, 43, has figured out a way to be ambitious while taking better care of herself.
 In 2019, she stepped down as IT Cosmetics CEO and recently published a memoir, "Believe It: How to Go from Underestimated to Unstoppable."

 Here, Kern Lima talks to CNBC Make It about overcoming years of rejection, her "toolbox" for success and learning to take time for herself.

 There were nights [early on] where I was crying myself to sleep because of another big rejection [pitching the products].